Ziggy237/Makerslab/README.md

 But if this is your first time crafting something physical with a laser cutter, dont worry, we still got some tips for you:

-If you have access to the laser cutters in the HvA Makerslab, we recommend checking out their website for extra information:
+If you have access to the laser cutters in the HvA Makerslab, we recommend checking out their website for extra information

 [HvA Makerslab – Lasersnijder](https://www.hva.nl/samenwerken/labs/makerslab/lasersnijder)

 And don’t forget to take a look at the cheat sheet at the bottom of the page!

 If you want to use the laser cutter, you will need a material to cut into.
 You can either buy any suitable material that is thick enough to cut in but you can also try making your own sustainable bio material.
-For more infor please check out
+For more info please check out

 [Hands-On: Zo maak je biomaterialen](https://www.nike.com/be/a/hands-on-zo-maak-je-biomaterialen)